Draw no bet meaning: Explaining a popular betting market

 • Southampton – 21/10 (3.10)

-Because the “draw” outcome is taken away, the odds are lowered, so it's fair game.
+Because the “draw” outcome is taken away, the odds are lowered, so it is fair game.

-Let's say that on the “draw no bet” betting market we listed above, you bet £20 that the Spurs will win the match.
-If they do win, you stand to win £21, and the total payout you will receive will be £41.
-If the match ends in a draw, you will receive the full amount (£20) of your stake back, and it would be as if you didn't place the bet in the first place.
+Let us say that on the “draw no bet” betting market we listed above, you bet £20 that the Spurs will win the match.
+If they do win, you stand to win £21, and the total pay-out you will receive will be £41.
+If the match ends in a draw, you will receive the full amount (£20) of your stake back, and it would be as if you did not place the bet in the first place.
 If Southampton wins the match, you will lose the £20 you bet on the event.

 Similar betting markets